-The Redevelopment Authority of the City of Allentown (RACA) is authorized to condemn, using eminent domain, vacant properties meeting one or more of the State's criteria of blight.
-(These criteria include being unfit for human habitation, dangerous, or environmentally hazardous.)
+The Redevelopment Authority of the City of Allentown (RACA) is authorized to acquire Blighted Properties, using eminent domain.
+A property must meet one (1) or more of the twelve (12) criteria of blight, as defined by the Redevelopment Urban Law 1712.1.

 Blighted Property Review Committee

-The Blighted Property Review Committee is a 5-person board with representatives from City Council, the Allentown City Planning Commission and the Redevelopment Authority, and two Mayoral appointments.
+The Blighted Property Review Committee is a 5-person/2-alternate board with representatives from City Council, the Allentown City Planning Commission, the Redevelopment Authority, and two Mayoral appointments.
 (Mayoral appointments must live or work in the City of Allentown.)